What is QMentoring?

 As a mentee, you will be required to:

-- Attend an induction session, launch event and end of scheme celebration;
+- Attend an induction session and launch event;

 - Be committed to attending a minimum of 6 meetings with your mentor;